 Although the program promotes the goal of reaching 10,000 steps each day for healthy adults, this goal is not universally appropriate across all ages and physical function.
 There are some groups where the goal of 10,000 steps may not be accurate, such as the elderly and children.
 Your individual step goal should be based on current activity levels and overall health and fitness goals.
 For people who normally do fewer than 10,000 steps, increasing daily activity by 1-2,000 steps per day will provide health benefits.

 For healthy adults, the goal of reaching 10,000 steps each day should be encouraged along with the Australian Physical Activity and Sedentary Behaviour Guidelines.
 To reach 10,000 steps, active choices should be made throughout the day as many adults struggle to reach 10,000 steps without also doing some form of planned moderate activity.

 Thirty minutes of moderate physical activity such as walking, is approximately 3,000 - 4,000 steps.
-By combining both the goal of 10,000 steps each day and 30 minutes of moderate activity as recommended in the Australian Physical Activity and Sedentary Behaviour Guidelines, people are more likely to reach a physical activity level associated with health benefits.
-Remember one of the main points from the Guidelines though, doing something is better than none and doing more is better again, fits quite nicely with our slogan Every step counts.
+By combining both the goal of 10,000 steps each day and 30 minutes of moderate activity as recommended in the Australian Physical Activity and Sedentary Behaviour Guidelines, we are more likely to reach a physical activity level associated with health benefits.
+Remember one of the main points from the Guidelines though, doing something is better than none and doing more is better again, fits quite nicely with our slogan every step counts.